 Implementation

-First, place the hamburger script at the very end of your <body>
+First, place the hamburger script at the very end of your <body> element to ensure the DOM is fully loaded before the script runs:

 <script src="assets/js/hamburger.js"></script>